cherrynoize/tlock/README.md

 This is a fork of
-[a fork of *slock*](https://github.com/chjj/slock) from which we take inspiration for some sound security options but actually take it back towards a more simplicistic approach like the original *slock*'s but with some added configuration capability.
+[a fork of *slock*](https://github.com/chjj/slock) from which we take inspiration for some sound security options but then actually take it back towards a more simplicistic approach (more like original *slock*'s) but with some added configuration capabilities.

 #### Transparency
 ![tlock screenshot](https://i.imgur.com/UCSM7VE.png "tlock with transparency option")